 Recently issued accounting pronouncements:

 On December 14, 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740).
 This ASU requires the use of consistent categories and greater disaggregation in tax rate reconciliations and income taxes paid disclosures.
 These amendments are effective for fiscal years beginning after December 15, 2024.
 These income tax disclosure requirements can be applied either prospectively or retrospectively to all periods presented in the financial statements.
-We have evaluated the impact of adopting this standard and it did not have a material impact on our Consolidated Financial Statements.
-We have adopted this standard in our fiscal year 2025 annual financial statements and have applied this standard retrospectively for all prior periods presented in the financial statements.
-See Note 11 – Income taxes.
+We are currently evaluating the impact of adopting this standard; however, we do not expect it to have a material impact on our Consolidated Financial Statements.

 In November 2024, the FASB issued ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
 The amendments in this update require footnote disclosures on disaggregated information about specific categories underlying certain income statement expense line items that are considered relevant.
 This includes items such as the purchase of inventory, employee compensation, depreciation, and intangible asset amortization.
 The amendments in ASU 2024-03 are effective for fiscal years beginning after December 15, 2026.
 Early adoption is permitted.
 Adoption of this ASU will result in additional disclosure, but will not impact our consolidated financial position, results of operations, or cash flows.